 PART 36: JUDGES SHOULD NOT LET THEIR HEARTS RULE THEIR HEADS: CLAIMANT ACCEPTING AN OFFER LATE FACES FULL COSTS CONSEQUENCES THAT FLOW

-In the judgment in MRA -v- The Education Fellowship Limited EWHC 1069 (QB) (a copy of which is available here MRA v EFL) Master McCloud held that it was not unjust for the usual principles in relation to costs to apply following a claimant’s late acceptance of a defendant’s Part 36 offer.
+In the judgment in MRA -v- The Education Fellowship Limited EWHC 1069 (QB).
+Master McCloud held that it was not unjust for the usual principles in relation to costs to apply following a claimant’s late acceptance of a defendant’s Part 36 offer.
 It is important that the courts determine these issues by reference to the rules and their “heads” rather than their hearts.
 The fact that the costs involved would eat heavily into the claimant’s damages did not mean that it was “unjust” for the rules to apply.
 Further the fact that the claimant had acted reasonably did not mean that the normal principles should not apply.

 “It will be apparent therefore that of all cases this is a prime example where a Judge has to try to have the humility to apply the law wherever it leads irrespective of sympathy at a human level whether for victims or insurers.”

 “A party may well act reasonably in not accepting a Part 36 offer, but it does not follow that the ultimate result if that is not the best judgment, is that one has shown ‘injustice’ by refusing to disapply the usual rule…one does not approach this case by asking whether the Claimant acted reasonably.”

 The claimant, who had autistic spectrum disorder and ADHD, had suffered abuse at the hands of a teacher employed by the defendant.
 The teacher was imprisoned.
 The claimant brought an action for damages for personal injury.

 THE DEFENDANT’S PART 36 OFFER